 Eldred is a tiny village located in the state of Illinois.
 With a population of 146 people and just one neighborhood, Eldred is the 796th largest community in Illinois.
 Eldred has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Eldred, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of Eldred’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Eldred is generally considered to be a blue-collar town.
+50.00% of the Eldred workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Eldred is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Eldred who work in office and administrative support (15.63%), food service (14.58%), and sales jobs (5.21%).

 Overall, Eldred’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.